Git5321003/OIB-SIP/Level2_Project1_Predicting_House_Prices_with_Linear_Regression/README.md

 # Housing Price Prediction (Linear Regression)

+## Project Idea
+Predicting House Prices with Linear Regression

+---

 ## Project Overview
 This project focuses on predicting house prices in the **Delhi region** using **multiple linear regression**.
 The aim is to model the relationship between property prices and key factors such as **area, number of bedrooms, bathrooms, and parking spaces**.
 By building this model, the real estate company can make data-driven decisions to **optimize pricing strategies** and understand the factors that most influence property values.

 ---